 What Medigap Plan D doesn’t cover

-Medigap Plan D covers more than most Medigap plans, but it’s not the most comprehensive option.
+Medigap Plan D is not the most comprehensive option.
 For example, Plan D doesn’t cover Medicare Part B excess charges (when a provider charges you more than Medicare’s approved amount).
-Medigap Plan G is an option to consider if you want excess charge coverage on top of everything included in Plan D.
+Medigap Plan G is an option to consider if you want excess charge coverage on top of everything included in Plan D. Checking the different medigap plan will allow you to make sure that you get a plan that covers everything that you need it to cover.

 There are also costs that, in general, Medigap plans sold to new Medicare enrollees don’t cover: